tkr-research/twinbreak/README.md

 - python-dotenv 0.9.9
 - pyyaml 6.0.2

-💡 Hint: We provide specific package versions to ensure a smooth and consistent reproduction process.
+💡 _Hint_: We provide specific package versions to ensure a smooth and consistent reproduction process.
 In particular, newer versions of _transformers_ may lead to issues related to _torch.\_dynamo_, which attempts to compile Python model code into a single optimized computation graph.
 If the model's code involves frequent changes in shape, type, or control flow, such as from dynamic _forward()_ logic or the use of hooks, Dynamo may